AHAKrishnaraj/heart-bangalore-kata-2023/ADRs/ADR-010-datawarehouse.md

 We have to build a reporting  and analytics system to collect, store, and analyze user data from our applications.
 This data includes user interactions, events, and other relevant information.
 To effectively manage and analyze this data, we need to select a suitable database management system.

 ## Decision
 After careful evaluation, we have decided to use PostgreSQL as the primary database for storing analytics records.

+Current scalability can be achieved using PostgreSQL, and if the need arises to transition to a more analytical database like Redshift, this transition can be executed with relative ease and minimal effort.

 This decision is based on the following considerations:

 **Mature and Reliable**: PostgreSQL is a mature, open-source relational database management system known for its reliability and stability.
 It has a proven track record in handling large datasets.